isomerpages/nyp-wpl/_resources/03-faq.md

 {: #qn5}
-#### Q5: What are the benefits of structured On The Job training?
+#### Q5: What are the benefits of structured On-The-Job training?
-- On-the-Job sessions are planned and systematically done by trained and qualified workplace trainers
+- On-The-Job sessions are planned and systematically done by trained and qualified workplace trainers
 - Learning is done through the use of comprehensive OJT blueprints
 - Task performance is measured after the training to ensure every learner is able to meet the same standards